-- The unpaid portion of investments by PADICO and its subsidiaries in financial assets at fair value through profit or loss and investment in associates amounted to U.S. \$ 38,137 and U.S. \$ 288,137 as at December 31, 2021 and 2020 respectively. - During the previous years, Palestine Real Estate Investment Company PRICO (a subsidiary) signed a partnership and investment agreements with Governmental Authorities (Ramallah Municipality and Ministry of Awaqf and Religious affairs) under which investment projects are developed and established during the different periods of investments.
-The current annual contractual commitments related to those agreements amounted to U.S. \$ 191,356.
-This amount is subject to change as a result of the completion of current investment contracts and entering into new partnerships and signing new contracts. - The contractual commitments resulting from contracts and agreements signed with suppliers in relation to PADICO's and its subsidiaries projects amounted to U.S. \$ 2,671,000, as at the date of the consolidated financial statements.
-This amount represents the difference between the total contract value and the completed amount as at the date of the consolidated financial statements. - There have been several lawsuits against PADICO's subsidiaries with an amount of U.S. \$ 30,709,000 which are within the normal course of business.
+- 42. Commitments and contingent liabilities - The unpaid portion of investments by PADICO and its subsidiaries in financial assets at fair value through profit or loss and investment in associates amounted to U.S. \$ 31,114 and U.S. \$ 38,137 as at December 31, 2022 and 2021 respectively. - During the previous years, Palestine Real Estate Investment Company PRICO (a subsidiary) signed a partnership and investment agreements with Governmental Authorities (Ramallah Municipality and Ministry of Awaqf and Religious affairs) under which investment projects are developed and established during the different periods of investments.
+The current annual contractual commitments related to those agreements amounted to U.S. \$ 162,549.
+This amount is subject to change as a result of the completion of current investment contracts and entering into new partnerships and signing new contracts. - The contractual commitments resulting from contracts and agreements signed with suppliers in relation to PADICO's and its subsidiaries projects amounted to U.S. \$ 4,051,959, as at the date of the consolidated financial statements.
+This amount represents the difference between the total contract value and the completed amount as at the date of the consolidated financial statements. - There have been several lawsuits against PADICO's subsidiaries with an amount of U.S. \$ 20,811,450 which are within the normal course of business.
 PADICO's management and their legal advisors believe that provisions recorded against those lawsuits are sufficient for expected results. - PADICO and its subsidiaries have entered into commercial property leases on its investment property portfolio and intangible assets.
 These non-cancellable leases have remaining terms between 5 and 10 years.